the-tanstaafl/TansTimberbornModsUnity/Assets/Water_Extention/StaticFiles/ThunderstorePackage/README.md

 ---

 ---
-## Irrigation Tower V2
+## Irrigation Tower V2 (Folktails only)

-This mod adds a Upgraded Irrigation Tower to the game.
+a Irrigation Tower  Fixed for Folktails
 That has Better Stats than the base game version.
 But is more expensive both material and science.

 # This is Only for FolkTails